 The site of China's first Apple Store, Sanlitun Village is an ultra-cool outdoor shopping mall full of mostly international brands and large chain stores.
 It'll feel very familiar to visitors from overseas and maybe a little disappointing as you see globalization illustrated in full force.
-That said, when you're looking for a good burger, cup of coffee in a nice casual cafe, look no further.
+That said, when you're looking for a good burger or cup of coffee in a nice casual cafe, look no further.
 You can take a break from your full-on China experience with a stop at Sanlitun.

 The Village is made up of two blocks—the north and the south (you might see this as "Village North" or "Village South" in addresses if you're looking up a specific shop or restaurant.
 It is supposed to echo the old hutong-type courtyard homes of Beijing.

 - Courtyard 19, Sanlitun Road, Sanlitun Area